How to choose goats that meet your homestead's and your family's needs

 Some facts about goats

-Will you sell the the kids or keep them?
+Will you sell the the babies or will you keep them?
 Will you let the does raise their kids to weaning age, or will you bottle feed the kids?

 Unless they are raising their babies, goats must be milked every twelve hours - or as close to twelve hours apart as possible.